drawpile/drawpile.github.io/help/common/faq.markdown

 For more information, check out [the full article on alpha preserve](/help/draw/clipping).

+### How can I use clipping groups/inherit alpha in Drawpile?

+In short: put your layer in a layer group, put another layer on top and set its blend mode to anything other than Normal.
+Recolor is like Normal but with alpha preserve.

+For a long explanation, take a look at [the full article on alpha preserve](/help/draw/clipping).

 ### How can I alpha lock a layer?

 In Drawpile, you alpha lock your brush, not the layer.
 For classic brushes, you do this by changing the brush's mode from Normal to Recolor.
 For MyPaint brushes, activate the lock button.